 Using interventions to help addicts get treatment

-Interventions is a common way for family members and friends to talk talk with an addict about their use of drugs and or alcohol with the goal of helping them understand they have a substance abuse problem, and that action should be taken to seek treatment.
+Interventions is a common way for family members and friends to talk with an addict about their use of drugs and or alcohol with the goal of helping them understand they have a substance abuse problem, and that action should be taken to seek treatment.

 ZOOM APPOINTMENTS FOR INDIVIDUAL AND GROUP PSYCHOTHERAPY ARE AVAILABLE BY SPECIAL REQUEST